-Berean School of the Bible offers adult continuing education programs.
-The courses within the Ministerial Studies diploma program satisfy educational requirements for Assemblies of God ministerial credentials as approved by the Assemblies of God, USA, and provide enrichment learning for lay leaders.
-Ministerial credentials are not issued by Global University.
-Ministerial credentials are issued by the General

-Council Credentials Committee upon recommendation of the appropriate district.
+The Berean School of the Bible offers adult continuing education programs.
+The Ministerial Studies diploma program courses satisfy educational requirements for ministerial credentials approved by the Assemblies of God, USA, and provide enrichment learning for lay leaders.
+The General Council Credentials Committee Issues Ministerial credentials upon recommendation of the appropriate district.